HoldenLab/holdenlab.github.io/_projects/research_celldiv.md

 We primarily use *Bacillus subtilis* as a model organism for this project, with a little bit of work in *Escherichia coli*.

+This work is primarily funded by a Wellcome Trust Discovery Award.

 ## People
 - [David Roberts](https://holdenlab.github.io/projects/roberts_david/), PDRA, bacterial geneticist and microscopist.
 - [Bhupinder Singh](https://holdenlab.github.io/projects/singh_bhupinder/), Senior Research Technician, bacterial geneticist.